grapisar/PercHomeostatic/README.md

 * `path_edgelist`:  `\path\to\edgelist`.

-* `weight_distribution`: assigns a weight to each link extracted from a weight distribution.
+* `weight_distribution`: type of weight distribution for the edges.
 The options availables are `uniform` and `gauss`.

 * `samples`: number of subdivision for the x-axis.

 * `outstring`: string for the output file.
-The output file is always generated and stored locally with the `.npy` format.
+The output file is always generated and stored locally as a `.npy` file.

 * `Plot`: `plot` for visualizing the result of the simulation, `noplot` otherwise.